ajslater/uptools/README.md

 # uptools
-scripts for updating various scripting packages pipup is cross platform.
+scripts for updating various scripting packages pipup and perlup are cross platform.
 The others are for macOS.

 ## pipup